Skip to main content

 • 15 days for 5 to 10 years

-• Additional day per year for over 10 years (up to 30 days).
+• Additional 1 day per year for over 10 years, up to 30 days.

 Accumulated annual leave usage can follow different timelines, decided by mutual agreement within 30 days of eligibility.
-Unused vacation can be carried over, converted into wages, or paid out at the end of the second year or employment contract.
+Unused vacation can be carried over or converted into wages according to the LSA rules.

 Maternity, Paternity, Adoption, and Parental Leave